 The Endless is another hugely absorbing mind-bender of a movie created by Justin Benson and Aaron Moorhead, both of whom play the story’s main characters using their own first names.
 This indie sci-fi gem tells the story of two siblings who 10 years earlier managed to escape from an apparent “UFO death cult” in Camp Arcadia situated somewhere in Southern California.
 Having led dead-end lives and failed to have risen above menial work in the outside world, they eventually return to the camp for closure after receiving a cryptic video apparently sent by one of the cult members.

 As the tale progresses, we discover that the disparate group of people within Camp Arcadia and its local area are trapped within time loops of varying lengths governed by their size.
 Those living in the camp, for instance, experience a ten-year loop cycle, while the most extreme loop we encounter is one lasting a mere five seconds and confined to a small tent in the woods.
-Moreover, those trapped within loops, demarcated by strange looking sticks, are physically unable to leave its perimeter.
+Moreover, those trapped within time travel loops, demarcated by strange-looking sticks, are physically unable to leave its perimeter.

 Naturally, those people trapped within a ten-year loop appear calm with less of a price to pay for their immortality.
 As we see, many have mastered various talents, such as archery, art, magic tricks, brewing, mathematics, etc, and are generally accepting of their lot.
-Other people people, on the other hand, are trapped within smaller loops, such as Shitty Carl, who used to exploit Camp Arcadia and its surroundings for money, but has since become trapped within a nearby restrictive three hour cycle, representing a cause of constant frustration for the sneering character.
+Other people, on the other hand, are trapped within smaller loops, such as Shitty Carl, who used to exploit Camp Arcadia and its surroundings for money, but has since become trapped within a nearby restrictive three-hour cycle, representing a cause of constant frustration for the sneering character.

-Other people we are introduced to are former best friend Chris and Michael, who are trapped within a week-long loop around their shack in a remote rural area.
+Other people we are introduced to are former best friends Chris and Michael, who are trapped within a week-long loop around their shack in a remote rural area.
 As we learned in a prequel movie called Resolution, Chris went to visit his junkie friend in order to help end his drug addiction, only for things to take a turn for the worse after the constant discovery of creepy videos and ominous threats directed at them from an unknown source.

-Unlike many other time loop genres, people around Camp Arcadia and its surrounding area are appear able to recollect past cycles.
+Unlike many other time loop genres, people around Camp Arcadia and its surrounding area appear able to recollect past cycles.
 In the main camp, for example, its inhabitants have mastered a range of different talents, and at one point Shane hints about having spent a million hours mastering his magic tricks.
 In the meantime, Tim seems to be one of the group’s oldest members and appears to have been stuck in a time loop since at least the 1800s.

-Even Shitty Carl in his three hour loop is able to draw a map of other loops in the surrounding area to guide Justin on his way through the local terrain, while the unfortunate tent guy, perhaps a frontiersman from the 19th century, knows enough of what’s going to be driven out of his mind and warn Aaron away from the area.
+Even Shitty Carl in his three-hour loop is able to draw a map of other loops in the surrounding area to guide Justin on his way through the local terrain, while the unfortunate tent guy, perhaps a frontiersman from the 19th century, knows enough of what’s going to be driven out of his mind and warn Aaron away from the area.

 Back at the shack, Chris recalls having been stuck in a loop for many weeks, although his disoriented junkie friend Michael seems to have more difficulty remembering previous loops at the start of each reset.
 At one point, Chris states that he’d go crazy if he has to listen one more time to Michael being surprised to see him at the start of a new cycle.
 The friends don’t seem to have been there as long as many others we have seen, though, and as Moorhead explained in a recent interview “they’re still very optimistic, and they’re trying to find the Rubik’s Cube-esque way to escape it.”

 This oppressive entity has pushed some victims into taking their own lives in order to prevent experiencing a far worse fate.
-An example of this would be Chris and Michael, who burnt themselves alive after viewing their latest video finding which was punctuated by horrific screams of pain and terror, and ended with Chris pleading to be allowed to try another way.
+An example of this would be Chris and Michael, who burnt themselves alive after viewing their latest video finding which was punctuated by horrific screams of pain and terror and ended with Chris pleading to be allowed to try another way.
 But by doing so they merely ended up resetting their own loops prematurely and returning to the beginning of their cycle once more.
 That said, many of the people we witnessed committing suicide, such as Carl or Chris, also did so as an act of defiance against the sinister, omniscient entity.